sankarshanmukhopadhyay/Links/README.md

 Inside these villages, it is probable that there is a deeply-held norm that certain types of information are not to be made public.
 Privacy is a norm.

-Imagine that one of Carol's besties shares intimate relationship information outside the village.
+Imagine that one of Carol's besties shares information about an intimate relationship outside the village of the three women.
 This would be a breach.
 The village would be damaged, and possibly dissolve.
 All three members would be poorer, and all three would feel mixtures of betrayal, anger, and sadness - strong emotions which, like shame, would re-wire the three brains, perhaps forever.